Saeef/fourquestions/readme.md

 ### <kbd>customerSurvey &nbsp; :rocket:</kbd>

-  An inline event (key up) invokes a function that through ajax makes a call to a local php server file,
+  An inline key up event fires off an Ajax call to a local php server file and returns data back.
-  in order to get some data back from it.
   - for example: if i enter a number from 1 thru four
     - i'll get 3 possible outcomes (or questions) in return from the server